Smoozie/botsProject/README.md

 Now, from the built-in cosole in PyCharm, run `pip install -r requirements.txt` which installs the dependencies of the bots.

+!!!LINUX ONLY PART STARTS HERE!!!
 IMPORTANT STEP: Send the messages !stopWorky and !stopFoody on the Discord server to kill the bots.

 Now you can freely test anyone of the bots simply py pushing the "run" (green right triangle) button while in one of the scripts in PyCharm.
+!!!LINUX ONLY PART ENDS HERE!!!

 WHEN YOU'RE DONE: Push the changes to GitHub.
 The changes are automagically deployed to the GCP instance.